shakirgv/shakirgv/README.md

 - 👋 Hi, I’m @shakirgv
 - 👀 I’m interested in internet startup.
-- 🌱 I’m currently learning full programming and cybersecurity.
+- 🌱 I’m currently learning coding and cybersecurity.

 <!---
 shakirgv/shakirgv is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.